 Your party details and information will be added to the police information systems so we can pass it onto the people who will help keep you and the community safe.
 The only information we get is what you put on your party registration or give to us when we talk to you.

-The people who will get your information are the police.
+The people who will get your information are the police and possibly project evaluators.
 Police may send it on to a Noise Control Officer or the Proctor so that they know you have registered your party and know who to talk to if they need to.
 That makes it easier for them to do their job and can have better outcomes for you.
+Project evaluators will use anonymised data to help us keep improving Good One for you.